Chromecast: Chromecast Audio

-With the advent of Google Home smart speakers, the device became tangential to Google's product strategy and was discontinued in January 2019.
-In addition, the third-generation Chromecast supports Chromecast Audio technology, allowing it to be paired with other devices for multi-room synchronized playback.

 The model number RUX-J42 may have been a reference to the Jimi Hendrix albums Are You Experienced (stylized "R U eXperienced") and Midnight Lightning, which had the internal code J-42.
 Chromecast Audio was also developed with the internal codename Hendrix.

 Chromecast Ultra

-Chromecast Ultra is similar in design to the second-generation model, but features upgraded hardware that supports the streaming of 4K resolution content, as well as high-dynamic range (HDR) through the HDR10 and Dolby Vision formats.
+Chromecast Ultra is similar in design to the second-generation model, but features upgraded hardware that allows the streaming of 4K resolution content, as well as high-dynamic range (HDR) through the HDR10 and Dolby Vision formats.
 (The maximum resolution of the "Ambient" screensaver features is 1080p.)
 Google stated that the Chromecast Ultra loads video 1.8 times faster than previous models.
 Unlike previous models that could be powered through a USB port, the Chromecast Ultra requires the use of the included power supply for connecting to a wall outlet.
 The power supply also offers an Ethernet port for a wired connection to accommodate the fast network speeds needed to stream 4K content.
-The Chromecast Ultra was one of the first devices to support Google's cloud gaming service Stadia; a Chromecast Ultra was included with a controller in the "Founder's Edition" and "Premiere Edition" bundles for Stadia.
+The Chromecast Ultra was one of the first devices to work with Google's now discontinued cloud gaming service Stadia; a Chromecast Ultra was included with a controller in the "Founder's Edition" and "Premiere Edition" bundles for Stadia.

 Third generation

-The third-generation Chromecast added 60 frames-per-second playback support at a resolution of 1080p, compared to the second-generation Chromecast's maximum of 720p at the same frame rate.
+The third-generation Chromecast added 60 frames-per-second playback capability at a resolution of 1080p, compared to the second-generation Chromecast's maximum of 720p at the same frame rate.
 Google said the third-generation Chromecast offered a 15 percent increase in speed over the second-generation model.
 The magnetic attachment between the dongle body and HDMI plug that was present on prior models was dropped for the third-generation device.
+The model contains Chromecast Audio technology, allowing it to be paired with other devices for multi-room synchronized playback.